zchee/golang-wiki/Conferences.md

 ## Upcoming

 Please keep all items in chronological order.
+There is also a map of the confirmed 2019 conferences at [j.mp/goconmap](http://j.mp/goconmap)

 | Name |  Date | Location | Website |
 |-------|-----------|----------|------------|